-Impairment of investments in subsidiary corporations, joint ventures and associate
+Impairment of investments in subsidiary corporations, joint ventures and associates

-Management exercises their judgement in estimating recoverable amounts of its investment in subsidiary corporations, joint ventures and associate within the Group.
+Management exercises their judgement in estimating recoverable amounts of its investment in subsidiary corporations, joint ventures and associates within the Group.

 The recoverable amounts of the investments are reviewed at the end of each reporting period to determine whether there is any indication that those investments have suffered an impairment loss.
 If any such indication exists, the recoverable amount is estimated in order to determine the extent of the impairment loss (if any).
-In assessing recoverable amount, the Group and Company consider the recoverable amount of these investments in the foreseeable future by comparing to the carrying amount of net assets in each subsidiary which approximated the market value less cost to sell.
+In assessing recoverable amount, the Group and Company consider the recoverable amount of these investments in the foreseeable future by comparing to the carrying amount of net assets in each subsidiary corporation which approximated the market value less cost to sell.

-The carrying amounts of the investments in subsidiary corporations, joint ventures and associate are disclosed in Notes 19, 20 and 21 respectively.
+The carrying amounts of the investments in subsidiary corporations, joint ventures and associates are disclosed in Notes 17, 18 and 19 respectively.